digitalblossom/alternative-frontends/README.md

    - [x] Self-Hostable | [Guide](https://yunohost.org/en/install)

 ___
+Thanks to 3nprob and heartlog for their contributions!
+___

 <sup>**Legal addendum**</sup>

 <sup>This repository is not affiliated with any of the mentioned companies.
 Trademarks belong to their respective owners.